brokenhandsio/SteamPress/README.md

 This is the index page of the blog.
 The parameters it will receive are:

-* `posts` - a Node containing data about the posts and metadata for the paginator.
-You can access the posts by calling the `.data` object on it, which is an array of blog posts if there are any, in date descending order.
-The posts will be made with a `longSnippet` context (see below)
+* `posts` - an array containing `ViewBlogPost`s.
+This contains all the post information and extra stuff that's useful, such as other date formats and snippets.
-* `tags` - an array of tags if there are any
+* `tags` - an array of `ViewBlogTag`s if there are any
 * `authors` - an array of the authors if there are any
+* `pageInformation` - general page information (see above)
-* `disqus_name` - the name of your Disqus site if configured
+* `title` - the title for the page
-* `blog_index_page` - a boolean saying we are on the index page of the blog - useful for navbars
+* `blogIndexPage` - a boolean saying we are on the index page of the blog - useful for navbars
-* `site_twitter_handle` - the Twitter handle for the site if configured
+* `paginationTagInformation` - information for enabling pagination on the page.
+See `PaginationTagInformation` for more details.
-* `uri` - the URI of the page - useful for Open Graph
-* `google_analytics_identifier` - your Google Analytics identifier if configured

 ### `blogpost.leaf`

 This is the page for viewing a single entire blog post.
 The parameters set are:

+* `title` - the title of the blog post
-* `post` - the full current post, with the `all` context
+* `post` - the blog post as a `ViewBlogPost`
 * `author` - the author of the post
-* `blog_post_page` - a boolean saying we are on the blog post page
+* `blogPostPage` - a boolean saying we are on the blog post page
-* `disqus_name` - the name of your Disqus site if configured
-* `post_uri` - The URI of the post
-* `post_uri_encoded` - A URL-query encoded for of the URI for passing to Share buttons
-* `site_uri`: The URI of the root site - this is useful for creating links to author pages for `article:author` Open Graph support (has a trailing slash)
-* `post_description` - The HTML of the short snippet of the post on a single line with all HTML tags stripped out for the `description` tags
+* `pageInformation` - general page information (see above)
-* `post_image` - The first image in the blog post if one is there.
+* `postImage` - The first image in the blog post if one is there.
 Useful for OpenGraph and Twitter Cards
-* `post_image_alt` - The alt text of the first image if it exists.
+* `postImageAlt` - The alt text of the first image if it exists.
 Useful for Twitter Cards
-* `site_twitter_handle` - the Twitter handle for the site if configured
-* `google_analytics_identifier` - your Google Analytics identifier if configured
+* `shortSnippet`: The HTML of the short snippet of the post on a single line with all HTML tags stripped out for the `description` tags

 ### `tag.leaf`

 This is the page for a tag.
 A blog post can be tagged with many tags and a tag can be tagged on many blog posts.
 This page is generally used for viewing all posts under that tag.
 The parameters are:

 * `tag` - the tag
-* `posts` - a Node containing data about the posts and metadata for the paginator.
-You can access the posts by calling the `.data` object on it, which is an array of blog posts if there are any, in date descending order.
-The posts will be made with a `longSnippet` context (see below)
+* `posts` - an array of `ViewBlogPost`s that have been tagged with this tag.
+Note that this may not be all the posts due to pagination
-* `tag_page` - a boolean saying we are on the tag page
+* `tagPage` - a boolean saying we are on the tag page
-* `disqus_name` - the name of your Disqus site if configured
+* `postCount` - the number of posts in total that have this tag
+* `pageInformation` - general page information (see above)
-* `site_twitter_handle` - the Twitter handle for the site if configured
+* `paginationTagInformation` - information for enabling pagination on the page.
+See `PaginationTagInformation` for more details.
-* `uri` - the URI of the page - useful for Open Graph
-* `google_analytics_identifier` - your Google Analytics identifier if configured

 ### `profile.leaf`

 This is the page for viewing a profile of a user.
 This is generally used for viewing all posts written by a user, as well as some information about them.
 The parameters it can have set are:

 * `author` - the user the page is for
+* `posts` - an array of `ViewBlogPost`s that have been written by this user.
+Note that this may not be .all the posts due to pagination
-* `profile_page` - a boolean set to to true if we are viewing the profile page
+* `profilePage` - a boolean set to to true if we are viewing the profile page
+* `myProfile` - a boolean set if the currently logged in user is viewing their own profile page
-* `posts` - all the posts the user has written if they have written any in `shortSnippet` form
+* `postCount` - the number of posts in total that have this tag
-* `disqus_name` - the name of your Disqus site if configured
+* `pageInformation` - general page information (see above)
-* `site_twitter_handle` - the Twitter handle for the site if configured
+* `paginationTagInformation` - information for enabling pagination on the page.
+See `PaginationTagInformation` for more details.
-* `uri` - the URI of the page - useful for Open Graph
-* `google_analytics_identifier` - your Google Analytics identifier if configured

 ### `tags.leaf`

 This is the page for viewing all of the tags on the blog.
 This provides some more navigation points for the blog as well as providing a page in case the user strips off the tag from the Tag's URL.
 The parameters that can be passed to it are:

+* `title` - a title for the page
-* `tags` - an array of all the tags on the blog, in `withPostCount` context (see below) sorted by post count
+* `tags` - an array of `BlogTagWithPostCount`s.
+This is the tags with the number of posts tagged with that tag
-* `site_twitter_handle` - the Twitter handle for the site if configured
-* `uri` - the URI of the page - useful for Open Graph
-* `google_analytics_identifier` - your Google Analytics identifier if configured
+* `pageInformation` - general page information (see above)

 ### `authors.leaf`

 This is the page for viewing all of the authors on the blog.
 It provides a useful page for user's to see everyone who has contributed to the site.

-* `authors` - an array of all the `BlogUser`s on the blog, in `withPostCount` context (see below) sorted by post count
+* `authors` - an array of all the `ViewBlogAuthor`s on the blog
-* `site_twitter_handle` - the Twitter handle for the site if configured
-* `uri` - the URI of the page - useful for Open Graph
-* `google_analytics_identifier` - your Google Analytics identifier if configured
+* `pageInformation` - general page information (see above)

 ### `search.leaf`

 This is the page that will display search results.
 It has a number of parameters on it on top of the standard parameters:

-* `emptySearch` - returned if no search term of an empty search term was received
+* `title` - a title for the page
 * `searchTerm` - the search term if provided
-* `searchCount` - the number of results returned from the search
+* `totalResults` - the number of results returned from the search
-* `posts` - the posts found from the search, paginated, in `longSnippet` form
+* `posts` - an array of `ViewBlogPost`s returned in the search.
+Note that this may not be all the posts due to pagination.
+* `pageInformation` - general page information (see above)
+* `paginationTagInformation` - information for enabling pagination on the page.
+See `PaginationTagInformation` for more details.

+### `login.leaf`

+This is the page for logging in to the admin section of the blog.
+The parameters are:
+* `title` - a title for the page
+* `errors` - an array of error messages if there were any errors logging in
+* `loginWarning` - a flag set if the user tried to access a protected page and was redirected to the login page
+* `username` - the username supplied (if any) when originally submitting the login for and there (useful for pre-populating the form)
+* `usernameError` - a boolean set if there was an issue with the username
+* `passwordError` - a boolean set if there was an error with the password (note that we do not pass any password submitted back to any pages if there was an error for security reasons)
+* `rememberMe` - set if the remember me checkbox was checked and there was an error, useful for pre-populating
+* `pageInformation` - general page information (see above)

 ## Admin Site